-There are two ways of marking such pages:
+There are two ways of marking the pages:

 - Content in different languages like en, de, or fr.

-For example, if you create a German-language version of your English-language homepage, you would tag it as "German" which inserts hreflang= "de".
-As a result, searchers with an IP address in a German-speaking country are served that page in German instead of English.
+For example, if you create a Spanish version of your English-language homepage, you would tag it as "Spanish," which inserts hreflang= "es."
+As a result, the Spanish version of your page opens for the searchers with an IP address in a Spanish-speaking country.

 Google has a best practice guide for using hreflang tags, which you can check out here.